-In addition to tuition, estimated costs for students who complete the courses listed below are books, \$500; class fees, supplies, criminal background check, drug testing, CPR and first aid certification, scrubs, \$806; universal fee, \$532; immunizations, \$250.
+In addition to tuition, estimated costs for students who complete the courses listed below are books, \$500; class fees, supplies, criminal background check, drug testing, CPR certification, scrubs, \$1,265; universal fee, \$738; immunizations, \$250.
 Students are responsible for costs related to travel to practicum locations.
-Contact the Financial Aid Office at 503.399.5018 to find out if you qualify for help with these costs.
+Contact the Financial Aid Office at 503.472.9482 to find out if you qualify for help with these costs.